pleprince/RfSP/README.md

 # RfSP

+:warning: This repo is obsolete !
+Go to https://github.com/prman-pixar/RfSP for the latest version. :warning:

 ## RenderMan for Substance Painter 2.x

 This plugin exports your [Substance Painter](https://www.allegorithmic.com/products/substance-painter) project as one or more RenderManAsset.